JohnOmernik/zetago/README.md

     - The Initial user list is a list of users the scripts try to connect to the nodes.
 If you need to add to the default list just make is space separated
     - the Key is the key that is used to connect to the instance the first time.
 This will change after we prep the nodes.
     - Passwords for the zetaadm (IUSER) and mapr users.
 Pretty clean cut.
     - Space separated list of nodes to connect to.
 These are the IPs that the scripts will connect to initially to do the setup.
-If on prem, they may be internal IPs, if AWS they may be external.
+If on prem, they may be internal IPs, if AWS they may be external depending on where you prepping from.
+      - On AWS if you are connecting to a node and doing all prep from there, use the internal AWS IPs.
+If you are using an off AWS Network linux box to do the initial prep, use the External IPs to AWS.
     - Initial node is the node that will be used to complete the zeta install. just pick one of the nodes in the previous list
     - Interface check list: This is just the list and order of interfaces we check for "internal" IPs.
 This should be ok to leave as is, unless you want to add or reorder for your env
     - All conf info is in ./conf/prep.conf